About Economic DropletsAn environmental and natural resource economics blog by Adam Bailey (below). For details and profile see About.

 Long-term forecasting of the aggregate production function is essential for assessing sustainability, but very difficult.
 Is our current living standard sustainable?
 Or does depletion of non-renewable natural resources such as fossil fuels and metal ores mean that it must eventually … Continue reading

-National product, measured net of a deduction for depletion of natural resources, can in certain conditions provide some indication of whether current consumption is sustainable.
-But the conditions are stringent, and even when they are met, other indicators may perform … Continue reading
+National product, calculated net of a deduction for depletion of natural resources, could in theory provide some indication of whether current consumption is permanently sustainable.
+But the conditions that would be needed to make net national product into a practical … Continue reading

 A critical analysis of Dieter Helm’s ‘Natural Capital: Valuing the Planet’.
 Contents Introduction The Asset-Based Approach The Importance of Natural Capital Valuing Natural Capital Natural Goods – and Bads Sustainability and Renewable Natural Capital Sustainability and Non-Renewable Natural Capital National … Continue reading